 It's time for the world to acknowledge that Hacks is the best comedy series on TV right now.
-As Jean Smart plays the legendary standup comedian Deborah Vance in what feels like the performance of a lifetime, she's surrounded by a cast of top-tier queer actors bringing to life very specific, oddly relatable, and totally hilarious characters who happen to be queer.
+With Jean Smart playing a legendary standup comedian Deborah Vance in what feels like the performance of a lifetime, she's surrounded by a cast of top-tier queer actors bringing to life very specific, oddly relatable, and totally hilarious characters who happen to be queer.

-Carl Clemons-Hopkins, who is undoubtedly one of the most impressive actors on the show, brings to life a low-key, level-headed, and litigious Marcus — a character who, in an ensemble of so many off-the-wall performers, ran the risk of being labeled the so-called "straight man" in a comedy setting.
-But that's never been the case for Marcus or Clemons-Hopkins… oh, at all!
+Undoubtedly one of the most impressive actors on the show, Carl Clemons-Hopkins brings to life a low-key, level-headed, and litigious Marcus — a character who, within a lineup of various off-the-wall performers, ran the risk of being labeled the so-called "straight man" in a comedy setting.
+But that's never been the case for Marcus, and it wasn't the case for Clemons-Hopkins, either.

 "I was kind of fascinated by Marcus," Clemons-Hopkins tells Out.
 "He's a person that's been in a situation and in surroundings that I don't think that I would ever be in.
 We have different superpowers, different ways of viewing the world, and different ways of handling things.
 But I was interested in how he values comedy and how he values Deborah."